electrikmilk/cherrilang.org/index.md

 nav_order: 1
 ---

-# Welcome!
+# Scale your Shortcut projects and maintain them long-term.

-**Cherri** (pronounced cherry) is a [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) programming language, that compiles directly to a valid runnable Shortcut.
+**Cherri** (pronounced cherry) is a [Siri Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) programming language, that compiles directly to a valid Shortcut you can then run on your Apple devices.

-Scale your Shortcut projects and maintain them long-term.

 <div class="code-example" markdown="1">